TISTATechnologies/cv19/README.md

 ```

 #### Collect latest data and upload it to the S3 Bucket

+This script can be executed by scheduler every day at 6:00 am to collect and export all new data.
 ```bash
 rm  -rf ./build
 yes | ./scripts/start-pull-data-services.sh \